 5 Visual Cognition and Vision Science

 Measuring the limits of human visual performance.
 Using adjustment, staircase or constant stimuli methods.
 Understanding thresholds and bias.
-Explaining different methodological approaches to the assessment of eye-guidance in scene perception and natural vision.
+Explaining different methodological approaches to the assessment of eye-movements in scene perception and natural vision.

 6 Data challenges In Psychology